Omnissa Workspace ONE Privacy Disclosure

 Introduction

-This Privacy Disclosure covers Omnissa Workspace ONE Unified Endpoint Management (UEM), Omnissa Workspace ONE Access, Omnissa Workspace ONE Intelligence as well as the additional Omnissa Workspace ONE components described below (collectively, the “Software”).
+This Privacy Disclosure covers Omnissa Workspace ONE Unified Endpoint Management (UEM), Omnissa Access, Omnissa Intelligence as well as the additional Omnissa Workspace ONE components described below (collectively, the “Software”).
 The purpose of this Privacy Disclosure is to inform customers who purchase the Software (“Customers”) and those individuals whose devices are being managed by the Software (“Users”) regarding the types of information collected by the Software about Users and their devices.

 Users should be aware that the data collected by the Software depends on how the Customer configures the Software.
 Users should review the Customer’s privacy policies or notices.
 Additionally, Omnissa and its service providers may collect data when the Software is used, as well as Customer relationship data.
 Omnissa uses this data in accordance with Omnissa’s Privacy Notices and Omnissa’s General Terms.
 The Customer is responsible for providing any necessary notices to its Users, and obtaining any legally required authorizations or consents from Users regarding use of the Software.